jonathan-dale/word-press/README.md

 # word-press
-Easy Wordpress development with Docker (for debian/ubuntu). \n We start out with docker-compose file with all the right stuff for a word-press front end behind an nginx web-server and mysql for the data.
+Easy Wordpress development with Docker (for debian/ubuntu).
+We start out with docker-compose file configured to run a word-press web site with nginx web-server and mysql DB backend.
 Next we use Kompose to convert this single file into kubernetes manifests files for deployments and services and others.

 ##### script.sh
 Run first to setup and install needed packages